williamsa3773/Project2/README.md

 ## Wireframes

-Link to wireframes showing for my application and Hierachy https://imgur.com/a/CWmSaxn
+Link to wireframes showing for my application and Hierarchy https://imgur.com/a/CWmSaxn

 ## API